anaeljonasgit/string-to-url-link/README.md

 # toUrl(string, base_url, boolean);

 - STRING: Title of your post.
-- BASE_URL: THE BASE OF YOUR URL.
+- BASE_URL: The base of your URL.
 - BOOLEAN: Control the last '/' in your BASE_URL.
 Default is True.

 ## Examples